 We are currently partnered with EOS fitness and Vasa fitness.
 To obtain a free gym membership please email a copy of your DD214 with your social security number blacked out, and state issued photo ID to email@example.com your information will remain secure.
 Once verified we will email you a link to get your membership.
 Specify the gym you would like a membership to EOS or VASA fitness.
-Each membership is good for all of the gym locations.
+Please be patient as it may take several weeks to respond.

 Veterans who receive a membership are required to use it one time per week or it will be canceled and given to another veteran.

 Our next event will be held in 2023 at the EOS Fitness location TBD, Utah.
 Bring a copy of your DD-214, or state issued ID with Veteran on it.
 We will not keep the DD-214 it is just to verify your service.
 Veterans signed up will receive a free gym membership and a Operation Combat Boots t-shirt.

 We will be holding events at multiple Vasa locations exact dates will be posted ASAP